hortica/mantid/docs/source/release/v4.1.0/reflectometry.rst

 New
 ###

 - :ref:`ReflectometryReductionOneAuto <algm-ReflectometryReductionOneAuto-v3>` has been rewritten and updated to version 3.
-In the new version the polariztion correction properties have been removed from the algorithm input and are taken from the parameter file.
-A checkbox has benn added to indicate whether the corrections should be applied.
+In the new version the polarization correction properties have been removed from the algorithm input and are now taken from the parameter file.
+A checkbox has been added to indicate whether the corrections should be applied.

 :ref:`Release 4.1.0 <v4.1.0>`